rustsec/advisory-db/README.md

 See [EXAMPLE_ADVISORY.md] for a template.

 Advisories are formatted in [Markdown] with [TOML] "front matter".
-Below is the scehma of the "front matter" section of an advisory:
+Below is the schema of the "front matter" section of an advisory:

 ```toml
 # Before you submit a PR using this template, **please delete the comments**